Qiskit/qiskit-ibm-runtime/docs/how_to_guide/choose_a_backend.md

 ## Specify the backend

-You can specify the backend to run a runtime program by specifying the `backend_name` option and pass to the program.
+You can specify the backend to run a runtime program by specifying the `backend_name` option and pass to the program:

 ```python
 options = {"backend_name": "ibmq_qasm_simulator"}